dad4x/s4-3b1-pc7300/README.md

 Fork
 ====
-This is a fork of https://github.com/dgesswein/s4-3b1-pc7300, which in turn is a fork of https://github.com/dad4x/s4-3b1-pc7300, with fixes to work with his images of 3b1 disk drives.
+This is a fork of https://github.com/dad4x/s4-3b1-pc7300 with fixes to work with my images of 3b1 disk drives.

-So far this fork has updated the `sysv` driver to work on more modern Linux systems, in particular on Ubuntu 18.04.
-I (Arnold Robbins) have added a README.md file there with more information.
+Arnold Robbins has updated the `sysv` driver to work on more modern Linux systems, in particular on Ubuntu 18.04.
+He has added a README.md file in the sysv folder with more information.

-NOTE: There is a disconnect between Unix and the `sysv` driver.
-After exporting a filesystem image from a volume image, you must run `s4fsck` on it to rebuild the free list.
-Otherwise, Linux will think there's no free space.
-After importing such a filesystem, Unix runs a longer `fsck` than usual, but things work OK.
-I have not tried to track down the problem; help with this would be welcome.

-Note also that when creating files on a mounted System V filesystem, Linux will *not* truncate file names for you; you must keep filenames to 14 characters or less.
+Note that when creating files on a mounted System V filesystem, Linux will *not* truncate file names for you; you must keep filenames to 14 characters or less.

-A fork of my fork is at
-https://github.com/arnoldrobbins/s4-3b1-pc7300/ that the sysv driver has been updated to work with Ubuntu 18.04.

 Rest of this is the original readme.